 As a prescription medication, this works best if you take the recommended dosage of Finasteride (1 mg once a day).
 As with all medications, there are potential side effects, such as initial Finasteride hair shedding, but this usually lasts for a couple of weeks.

 Dutasteride is an oral medication similar to Finasteride taken daily with a dosage of 0.5 milligrams.
 It inhibits enzymes that convert testosterone into DHT, a leading cause of male pattern baldness.
 However, Dutasteride is a more potent drug due to it inhibiting additional DHT-generating enzymes.

-At the time of writing, the drug is not officially licensed for the treatment of hair loss in the UK and US.
+At the time of writing, the drug is not officially licensed for the treatment of hair loss in the UK and the US.
 Instead, it is used to treat the enlargement of the prostate gland.

 Hair transplants are another option but are usually the last resort.
-They can be expensive and are the most invasive of treatments, but a hair transplant is a permanent solution that looks natural and is a more permanent solution.
+They can be expensive and are the most invasive of treatments, but a hair transplant is a permanent solution that looks natural and can last a lifetime.

-There are two popular types of hair transplants – FUE (Follicular Unit Extraction) and FUT (Follicular Unit Transplantation).
+There are two popular types of hair transplants: FUE (Follicular Unit Extraction) and FUT (Follicular Unit Transplantation).
 They have many similarities, but there are also some differences.
 Both have excellent success rates and create great results.

 Male pattern baldness affects men the world over, and there is no known cure.
-And while there is no solution, some medications can slow hair loss down.
+Even celebrities like Elon Musk turn to hair transplants to solve their male pattern baldness.

 Simply fill in your details in the form below and we'll get in touch with you shortly.